torvalds/linux/Documentation/media/uapi/v4l/vidioc-query-dv-timings.rst

 :ref:`v4l2_dv_timings <v4l2-dv-timings>`.
 Once the hardware detects
 the timings, it will fill in the timings structure.

-Please note that drivers shall *not* switch timings automatically if new timings are detected.
+.. note:: Drivers shall *not* switch timings automatically if new timings are detected.
 Instead, drivers should send the ``V4L2_EVENT_SOURCE_CHANGE`` event (if they support this) and expect that userspace will take action by calling :ref:`VIDIOC_QUERY_DV_TIMINGS`.
    The reason is that new timings usually mean different buffer sizes as well, and you cannot change buffer sizes on the fly.
 In general, applications that receive the Source Change event will have to call :ref:`VIDIOC_QUERY_DV_TIMINGS`, and if the detected timings are valid they will have to stop streaming, set the new timings, allocate new buffers and start streaming again.

 If the timings could not be detected because there was no signal, then ENOLINK is returned.
 If a signal was detected, but it was unstable and